Skip to Main Content

 Northern Star

-Members of the DeKalb County Sheriff's Department huddle outside of 1392 Oakland Drive in unincorporated Sycamore, on Tuesday after two people were found dead in their residence. the investigation forced a nearly hour-long soft lockdown to Sycamore Community School District 427 schools.
+Members of the DeKalb County Sheriff's Department huddle outside of 1392 Oakland Drive in unincorporated Sycamore on Tuesday after two people were found dead in their residence.
+The investigation forced a nearly hour-long soft lockdown to Sycamore Community School District 427 schools.
 (Totus Tuus Keely | Northern Star)

-By Edison Miller, Editor in Chief | September 30, 2025
+By Edison Miller and Austin Lamb | September 30, 2025

 Mayor Cohen Barnes sits at the DeKalb City Council Meeting on Sept.
 8. The City Council addressed housing insecurity and homelessness in DeKalb at Monday’s meeting.
 (Totus Tuus Keely | Northern Star)